ambrop72/spherojoy/README.md

 Feature list:
 - Easy and precise calibration by holding a button and moving the stick around.
 - Turbo mode using the trigger button.
-- The throttle axis scales scales and limits the speed.
+- The throttle axis scales and limits the speed.
 This makes it easier to drive at low speeds.
-- The Z-rotation axis affects the target rotation (is added to the XY angle).
+- The Z-rotation axis is added to the XY angle to determine the desired direction.
-- LED color is interpolated based on the stick position.
+- The LED color dynamically adjusted based on the stick position (interpolated between two values).
-- A blink button temporarily changes the color to a fixed value.
+- A blink button temporarily changes the color.
-- Dead-zone around zero position in the XY space (only speed is zeroed, not angle).
+- Dead-zone is in effect around the zero position in the XY space (only speed is zeroed, not angle).
 - Only connects to the Sphero when the joystick is connected and disconnects when it is disconnected.
-  Yoy can just leave the program running and connect the youstick whenever you want to play!
+  You can just leave the program running and connect the youstick whenever you want to play!

 # Building